seriallos/raidbots-issues/.github/ISSUE_TEMPLATE/bug-report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Link a sim with the problem (if available)**

+If you have a sim report that shows the problem, please provide the URL here

 **Character or /simc input**

 For "Load from Armory":